 Take care when you're hanging your decorations - use a good quality stepladder and don't over reach.

-Be sure to keep lights away from other decorations and any other flammable materials.
+Be sure to keep lights away from other decorations and any flammable materials.
 At the end of the day, always make sure you unplug any electrical decorations at the mains.

-If you've decided to go away over the festive period, you may want to leave the heating on low; this will avoid freezing pipes and condensation.
+If you've decided to go away over the festive period, you may want to leave the heating on low - this will avoid freezing pipes and condensation.
 It may also be worth draining your water system or bleeding radiators to prevent this.

 Did you know if your home contents is insured with LV=, the level of cover over the festive period increases by 10 per cent?
 This is to cover all the extra stuff you've got at home – like Christmas presents and those swish decorations.